rlid/lumi/notes/ideas.md

 - Option to donate earning to charity
 - Promotional events: gain as much as reputation in x days
 - Marketing: YouTube personality to demonstrate / play games to see how much money can be made/donated in 10min
-- Quest status: waiting online / offline
+- Post status: waiting online / offline
 - Social networking specialising in solving each others problems for a fee, establishing a reputation and launchpad for new services (newcomers making a name)
 - Problems are not usually solved by asking a question and getting an answer, a dialogue is often required for clarifications and followups
 - Promote positivity: the best way to get to know each other is to help someone